How to Avoid Employee Misclassification (6 Key Tips)

 Remember, you have to get those classifications right from the get-go.
 Your trainers need to be clued in on how to do this, too.
 The key is to have your hiring and training teams well-equipped, well-informed, and working with a system that makes it easy to keep track of it all.

-Your policy should also outline the steps for how to correct employee misclassification, so you can rectify the issue quickly.
 Taking ownership of the mistake, communicating the error to the employee, and resolving it with the authorities as soon as possible can help minimize the penalties against your company.

-Tackle an Internal Audit
+Tackle an internal audit

 Because the stakes are so high—and the penalties so hefty—don’t be afraid to ask for help.
 Reach out to your legal team if you have any questions.
+It’s better to be safe than sorry.
+Remember, prevention is better than a cure.
+Avoiding it altogether is better than resolving it afterwards.

 Having a comprehensive solution like BambooHR® to help track different active employee groups can make ensuring compliance much easier.
 Employee tracking is critical, and platforms like this help keep you ahead of the curve.
 When payroll, time tracking, and employee classification are all housed in one convenient platform, you’re able to focus on what matters most: your people.

-Avoiding Worker Misclassification: The Benefits of Implementing an HRIS
+Avoiding worker misclassification: The benefits of implementing an HRIS